MilesMcBain/rmdgh/README.md

 `repos` accepts multiple repos.

+All of these are built on top of `issues()` which takes various arguments for searching and filtering issues and PRs to return to you.

 ### Search with text queries

 All search operations support `search_query` which is text to search in the title and body of issues to filter search results.
 You can use this to find issues relating to problems you may be having. e.g.: